-The impact would mainly be felt in relation to the enforcement of competition law by the UK authorities.
+The impact will mainly be felt in relation to the enforcement of competition law by the UK authorities.
 The substance of UK competition law is very similar to that of EU competition law, and there is a statutory requirement (section 60 of the Competition Act 1998) to interpret the UK competition rules in a manner consistent with competition case-law of the European Court of Justice.
-There is a strong prospect that this link would be cut in the event of a Brexit.
-The effects would not be felt immediately, because the CMA would now look to the significant body of UK case law, which has developed consistently with EU law by virtue of section 60, as its main source of authority.
-EU competition case-law would in any event remain influential, even without the express statutory link, simply because of the similarity of the substantive provisions.
-It might therefore take some years for gaps to appear.
-UK courts would no longer have the facility of referring questions of interpretation of EU law to the European Court of Justice, currently an important driver of consistency in interpretation, and that might gradually lead to divergence.
+There is a strong prospect that this link would be cut as a result of the vote to exit the EU.
+The effects will not be felt immediately as the CMA will look to the significant body of UK case law, which has developed consistently with EU law by virtue of section 60, as its main source of authority.
+EU competition case-law will in any event remain influential, even without the express statutory link, simply because of the similarity of the substantive provisions.
+It may therefore take some years for gaps to appear.
+UK courts will no longer have the facility of referring questions of interpretation of EU law to the European Court of Justice, currently an important driver of consistency in interpretation, and that is likely to gradually lead to divergence.

 EU "block exemptions" for categories of agreements such as distribution and technology licences currently also give rise to a "parallel exemption" from the UK prohibition.
-The operation of this parallel exemption would need to be redefined and the government might take the opportunity to enact UK exemptions without the current strong single market focus of the EU rules, for example by permitting a greater degree of territorial restriction in these agreements than is currently the case under EU competition law.
+The operation of this parallel exemption will now need to be redefined and the government may take the opportunity to enact UK exemptions without the current strong single market focus of the EU rules, for example by permitting a greater degree of territorial restriction in these agreements than is currently the case under EU competition law.

-However, other effects of Brexit would be felt more quickly.
-Currently the CMA must also apply EU competition law where it applies national competition law and may not take action where the Commission has opened a formal investigation.
-These requirements would fall away in the event of a Brexit, and there would be a greater chance of parallel investigations by UK and EU authorities, including the possibility of UK criminal investigations in parallel with European Commission cartel investigations.
-If the UK authorities were no longer required to apply EU law, Brexit would also pave the way for the UK government to decide to diverge more significantly, for example by adopting a prosecutorial approach to competition enforcement.
+However, other effects of Brexit will be felt more quickly.
+Under EU law, the CMA is required to apply EU competition law where it applies national competition law and cannot take action where the Commission has opened a formal investigation.
+These requirements will fall away as a result of Brexit, and following Brexit there will be a greater chance of parallel investigations by UK and EU authorities, including the possibility of UK criminal investigations in parallel with European Commission cartel investigations.
+When the UK authorities are no longer required to apply EU law following Brexit, the UK government could potentially decide to diverge more significantly, for example by adopting a prosecutorial approach to competition enforcement.
 This is a longer term prospect, however.

-Some procedural interactions would also no longer apply, so for example cartel members would not be able to safeguard their position in national queues for leniency by submitting "short form" national applications in conjunction with a full EU application.
+Some procedural interactions will also no longer apply, so for example cartel members will not be able to safeguard their position in national queues for leniency by submitting "short form" national applications in conjunction with a full EU application.

-There is currently close coordination between the European Commission and national competition authorities, and this would inevitably be weakened, as far as the UK is concerned, by a Brexit.
-There is a strong prospect that the Commission and the UK would eventually negotiate a competition cooperation agreement of the type currently in place with a number of major competition jurisdictions such as the US and Japan, but any such cooperation would be much looser than the current arrangements.
+There is currently close coordination between the European Commission and national competition authorities, and this will inevitably be weakened, as far as the UK is concerned, by Brexit.
+There is a strong prospect that the Commission and the UK will eventually negotiate a competition cooperation agreement of the type currently in place with a number of major competition jurisdictions such as the US and Japan, but any such cooperation would be much looser than the current arrangements.

 Under current EU rules, mergers that satisfy the EU filing thresholds must be notified to the European Commission.
 In principle they require no clearance by national competition authorities of the EU Member States, although national authorities can seek to have specifically national aspects of mergers referred back to them, and retain a tightly circumscribed right to protect certain national interests.
-This "one-stop shop" would disappear, so mergers – whether of UK or foreign businesses – that met both UK and EU thresholds would be likely to face scrutiny under both systems.
-The UK would not be able to seek a reference back of the national dimension of an EU merger, so although it could apply its own merger control rules in such a case, it would do so in parallel with the Commission rather than in its stead.
-This would effectively mean the CMA having jurisdiction over much larger mergers than at present – most large mergers are currently dealt with by the Commission alone.
-Parallel reviews would also raise the possibility - probably in practice relatively rare – of one authority permitting and the other blocking a merger, or of diverging remedies.
-In this area, a Brexit appears certain to result in multiple filings, and therefore a greater burden for businesses.
+This "one-stop shop" will disappear in the UK, so mergers – whether of UK or foreign businesses – that met both UK and EU thresholds would be likely to face scrutiny under both systems.
+The UK will not be able to seek a reference back of the national dimension of an EU merger, so although it could apply its own merger control rules in such a case, it will do so in parallel with the Commission rather than in its stead.
+This effectively means that the CMA will have jurisdiction over much larger mergers than at present – most large mergers are currently dealt with by the Commission alone.
+Parallel reviews will also raise the possibility - probably in practice relatively rare – of one authority permitting and the other blocking a merger, or of diverging remedies.
+In this area, Brexit now appears certain to result in multiple filings, and therefore a greater burden for businesses.

-The third key pillar of EU competition law is state aid.
+The third key pillar of EU competition law is State aid.
 The rules prohibit Member States from distorting competition by granting aid to specific businesses.
 There is no equivalent provision in UK competition law.
-The obligations apply only to Member States, so the UK outside the EU would be able (subject to WTO rules) to provide aid to businesses in the UK without fear of EU action.
-Conversely, the UK would have no scope to oppose the grant of unlawful aid by other Member States.
+The obligations apply only to Member States, so the UK outside the EU will be able (subject to WTO rules) to provide aid to businesses in the UK without fear of EU action.
+Conversely, the UK will have no scope to oppose the grant of unlawful aid by other Member States.

 This article is part of our Brexit series